jaredpdesigns/jaredpendergraft.com/src/_projects/yodlerestaurants.md

 The secondary screens are focused on administrative interactions — specifically logging into the appropriate restaurant (many restaurants have multiple locations they can track using a single login).
 The other specific task the app does is allows staff to track promotions.

 Typically, customers receive promotional emails offering discounts.
-The app doesn’t tie into <abbr title="Point of Sales">POS</abbr> systems, so having a way to track which promotions have actually been activated and pushing those results to the dashboard was crucial.
+The app doesn’t tie into POS systems, so having a way to track which promotions have actually been activated and pushing those results to the dashboard was crucial.

 > <img class="lazy" data-src="{{ site.baseurl }}/assets/img/projects/yodlerestaurants/yodlerestaurants-ipad-settings-coupons.png" alt="Yodle Restaurants iPad app settings and coupon redemption screens">